Jinha Choi

 News

-• Jun 2026 Started research internship at KAIST HuGeLab, working on humanoid robot learning with Prof. Beomjoon Kim.
+• Jun 2026 Started summer internship at KAIST HuGeLab, working on humanoid robot learning with Prof. Beomjoon Kim.

 • Jun 2026 Submitted "Learning Multimodal One-step Flow Policy via Value-weighted Optimal Transport" to NeurIPS 2026.